-LFG - Pathfinder RPG Box Set
+LFG - Adventures Box Set

 Brand: Looking For Group

 The game features an original adventure, new and cornerstone feats and spells, and the funniest version of the Pathfinder RPG rules ever written.
-The LFG RPG is fully compatible with Pathfinder, the top-selling tabletop RPG on the market since 2011!
+The LFG Adventures is fully compatible with Pathfinder, the top-selling tabletop RPG on the market since 2011!
 You'll finally have all the rules to create characters based on Richard, Cale, Benny, Krunch, and Pella, or an original character from the LFG-niverse.

 - Easy-to-understand rules for beginners, as well as hilarious and bizarre rules and examples to delight veteran gamers;